utlib/collections-uoft/docs/documentation/metadata.md

 ## Getting Started with Collections U of T Metadata

-First, if you have existing MARC records to work with you can scroll to [MARCEdit Tips](metadata_template_instructions.md#marcedit-tips) to read more about converting MARC records into a Collections U of T spreadsheet.
+First, if you have existing MARC records to work with you can scroll to [MARC > CSV - MARCEdit Tips](https://utlib.github.io/collections-uoft/documentation/metadata#marcedit-tips) to read more about converting MARC records into a Collections U of T spreadsheet.

 If you have an existing database of metadata and would like help exporting it, email [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca).